 To make normal progress toward graduation, students should complete approximately 32 to 34 semester hours during a calendar year, which includes Fall, Spring and Summer terms.
-If students want to take 19 or more credit hours during Fall or Spring term, or 7 or more hours during a regular Summer term, they must obtain permission from the Mountwest Community & Technical College Vice President for Student Services.
+If students want to take 19 or more credit hours during Fall or Spring term, or 7 or more hours during a regular Summer term, permission must be obtained from the Mountwest Community & Technical College Vice President for Student Services.